 I was a visiting researcher at Washington University in St. Louis in spring, 2018.
 I participated the EITM Summer Institute at UC Berkeley in 2017.
 I am the recipient of the 2022 Kaid-Sanders Best Political Communication Article of the Year Award.

 I have an MSc in PSPE and an MRes in Political Science at LSE (both with distinction).
 Before coming to London, I studied at National Taiwan University, where I received a BA in Economics and a BA in Political Science.

-Using game theory and quantitative methods as tools, my research mainly focuses on media and politics in democracies and autocracies.
-Specifically, it is about the information problem faced by dictators and voters.
+Using game theory and quantitative methods as tools, my research mainly focuses on media politics in democracies and autocracies.
+Specifically, it is about the information problems faced by dictators and voters.
 I also conduct other projects investigating underlying causes of political decisions in various contexts.

 I enjoy reading (everything with words), travelling around the world (have been to 28 countries so far), wine and spirits tasting (with WSET training), and watching many kinds of sports.